norawangyining/Algorithms/README.md

 * Minimum Spanning Trees
 Problem:
 In this programming problem, we will be considering MSTs on complete, undirected graphs.
-A graph with n vertices is complete if all possible 􏲂n􏲃 edges are present in the graph.
+A graph with n vertices is complete if all possible (n,2) edges are present in the graph.
 Consider the following two 2 types of graphs:

 • Complete graphs on n vertices, where the weight of each edge is a real number chosen uniformly at random